Login

 Found on the “Options” tab:

-• Points - calculated using the loan amount, they are reported in the first row of the schedule.
-One point is one percent of the mortgage loan amount.
-Points, by themselves, increase the APR.
-However, borrowers pay mortgage points to obtain a lower interest rate.
-The combination of points and the lower rate should result in an overall lower APR.
-Check the APR option to find out. (optional)
+• Points — calculated using the loan amount and reported in the first row of the schedule.
+One point equals one percent of the mortgage.
+Points alone increase APR, but borrowers often pay points to obtain a lower interest rate.
+Use the APR option to evaluate the combined effect. (optional)

-• Other Charges & Fees - borrowers will frequently have to pay one-time fees when applying for a mortgage.
-These fees and charges also impact the APR calculation.
-It is essential to understand what charges to include.
+• Other Charges & Fees — one-time application and closing charges impact the APR calculation.
+Understand which charges qualify.
 Background APR information (optional)

-• Annual Insurance - the escrow column on the mortgage schedule also includes property-casualty insurance. (optional)
+• Annual Insurance — property-casualty insurance appears in the escrow column. (optional)

-• Your Marginal Tax Rate - used to calculate the personalized tax benefits of a mortgage. (optional)
+• Your Marginal Tax Rate — used when estimating personalized mortgage tax benefits. (optional)

-• Annual Maintenance - used in total homeownership cost and rent vs. buy analysis (optional)
+• Annual Maintenance — included in total ownership cost and rent-versus-buy analysis. (optional)

-• Monthly Rent - used in the rent vs. buy analysis (optional)
+• Monthly Rent — used in the rent-versus-buy comparison. (optional)

-• Property Appreciation Rate (est) - estimated annual house price appreciation.
-Used to calculate a potential selling price for the property at the end of the mortgage. (optional)
+• Property Appreciation Rate (est) — estimated annual price growth used to project a possible future sale price. (optional)

-• Average Inflation Rate on Costs - Enter an estimated inflation rate.
-The calculator will adjust the ownership costs and rent by this rate. (optional)
+• Average Inflation Rate on Costs — adjusts ownership costs and rent for inflation. (optional)

-• Include in ROI Calculation - when calculating an ROI, you may include only the mortgage cost or the mortgage and other costs such as maintenance.
+• Include in ROI Calculation — choose whether ROI includes only mortgage costs or mortgage plus other costs such as maintenance.
 Background ROI information

-A thorough rent vs buy analysis can be daunting.
-If something is not clear, you may leave your question in the comments below
+A comprehensive rent-versus-buy analysis can feel complex.
+If anything is unclear, leave your question in the comments below.

 Comments, suggestions & questions welcomed...